tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 ~~~

 Where Hash is the authenticator hash defined in section 4.1.
 If the authenticator request
-is not present, it is omitted from this construction, i.e., it is zero
+is not present, it is omitted from this construction, i.e., it is zero-length.
-length.

 If the party that generates the exported authenticator does so with a different
 connection than the party that is validating it, then the Handshake Context will